Business is good, why rock the boat?

 This is the main reason and a responsibility that ikon should be delivering high quality creative work but in a strategic way which aligns with a brand strategy, whether that’s implementing one or working with a marketing team to ensure the visual identity is matching the strategy in place.

 A lot of businesses are the reaction to a product or service where some form of frustration is experienced and then people set out to change it.
 It was similar with ikon, we could clearly see and still see businesses being short-sighted and going for the quick wins, trying to plug holes in a leaky bucket.
-No brand strategy and spending a fortune on marketing that isn’t connecting with the right audiences.
+No brand strategy and spending a fortune on branding and marketing that isn’t connecting with the right audiences.
 Or if it was the right audience, not delivering the right message and doing so inconsistently.

 Chris Do, the CEO and Executive Creative Director of Blind discusses their re-positioning and how similar to ikon, they are bridging the gap between strategy and design: